DATA-BACKED GUIDE · UPDATED JULY 2026

 - The main disbursements are the Land Registry fee and the documents confirming your title, plus sometimes a search or a search indemnity.

-- Fees are usually fixed for a standard remortgage, so ask for the total including disbursements.
+- Fees are usually fixed for a standard remortgage, so ask for the total including disbursements before you commit.

 What people actually paid